New State Pension - How much New State Pension will I get?

-If you do not claim your New State Pension as soon as you reach state pension age, and you choose to defer, your entitlement could be increased.
-Read the Delay (defer) your State Pension page on the government website to find out how much your entitlement would go up.
+If you do not claim your New State Pension as soon as you reach State Pension age and you choose to defer, your entitlement could be increased.
+Read Gov.UK: Delay (defer) your State Pension to find out how much your entitlement would go up.

 The New State Pension increases every year by whichever is the highest: